 When you pay for cannabis online or at a dispensary, the last thing you’re probably thinking about is how whether the payment method is safe.
 But if something doesn’t seem right, it’s best to trust your instincts.
 There are plenty of shady operators in the cannabis industry and using them could put you at risk.

 Your money becomes more well-traveled than you are

 As lovely as a trip to the Cayman Islands or Mauritius might sound, there can be some concerns if your money travels offshore without you.
-Because the branded card networks don’t want to be involved in the cannabis industry, they don’t permit those transactions on their rails.
+Because the branded card networks don’t want to be involved in the cannabis industry, cannabis credit card processing is not available.
 There are two main ways that dispensaries get around this: they lie about the product being sold or they work with an offshore payment processor.

 What’s wrong with offshore payment processors?
 One problem you can encounter is the lack of support when there’s a problem.
 Unless your bank or credit union has a relationship with financial institutions in the offshore country, they might not be able to help you in the event of fraudulent charges.

 Another issue can arise if your bank is working to protect you from fraud.
 Most banks and credit unions flag purchases that are outside your normal activity.
 If it appears you’re suddenly buying groceries in the Caribbean or flowers from the Isle of Man, they could stop the transaction or block your card to protect you from what looks like fraud.
 You may even be contacted by your financial institution so that they can ask for further details about your purchase if it appears you’ve made a suspicious transaction.